-Security policies and standards are the framework used to define the requirements and controls.
-Our teams must comply to prevent unauthorized access to systems and mitigate attacks that negatively impact the confidentiality, integrity, and availability of our client environments.
+Security policies and standards are the framework that is used to define the requirements and controls used to secure applications and data.
+Pega Platform must comply to prevent unauthorized access to systems and mitigate attacks that negatively impact the confidentiality, integrity, and availability of client environments.
 These types of events cost our clients time, money, and brand integrity.

 The components of the Pega security framework include:

 - The ground level requirements for relevant, in scope functions.

 - Detailed requirements for relevant, in scope functions.